 Ballinasloe is serviced by a public wastewater collection network with both primary and secondary treatment (with phosphorus removal).
 The wastewater works collects and treats domestic and commercial effluent and surface water from a combined sewerage system.
 The wastewater treatment plant at Pollboy has a current design capacity of 13,500 population equivalent (P.E.), the current loading to the plant is 12,100 P.E., leaving a spare capacity of 1,400 P.E.
 The existing plant is considered sufficient to cater for wastewater loads up to 2020.
-The waste assimilative capacity at the estimated 2020 population equivalent is 13,309 P.E.
+The requirement and provision for any further upgrades will be reviewed and considered by Irish Water when planning any subsequent Capital Investment Programme.